-The Catherdral is surrounded by the Catherdral Square, which served as a location of the defense wall, towers and the Bishop’s Palace.
-Nowadays, the Square is full of life day and night, with tourists and locals alike, couples, bikers and skaters enjoying the captivating view of one of this beautiful cathedral and the equally gorgeous square.
-The square hosts countless events, concerts, festivals and celebrations.
+The Catherdral you see in live camera, is surrounded by the Catherdral Square you also observe online, which served as a location of the defense wall, towers and the Bishop’s Palace.
+Nowadays, the Square in the webcam, is full of life day and night, with tourists and locals alike, couples, bikers and skaters enjoying the captivating view of one of this beautiful cathedral and the equally gorgeous square.
+The square in live broadcast, hosts countless events, concerts, festivals and celebrations.

 The history of the Cathedral Basilica of St Stanislaus and St Ladislaus in a live broadcast began in the 13th century.
 Initially, the temple shown in the webcam was located at the foot of the Castle Hill and, as expected, was called Mindaugas Cathedral.